 Pre-settlement and Shadow Settlement Activity

 The estimation of pre-settlement exposure to the total cost adjustment for the four Ancillary Services requires knowledge of the total cost by service cleared in the DAM and all SASMs.
 The ERCOT MIS will provide information on the total SASM services cleared next day (MIS Real Time tab) and the DAM AS awards will be available within 2-4 days of the operating day through the extracts.
 To perform the estimation on the day after the operating day, DAM AS costs cannot be calculated completely until the public determinant of total self arranged.
 To accurately pre-settle the adjustments participants can choose to provide an estimate of the total DAM cost without self arrangement as the total obligation by Ancillary Service and all MCPCs are available at the close of the DAM (extracts provide this on the operating day proper).
 That estimate can be adjusted once the determinant for actual costs are provided in the DAM extracts (operating day T+4 estimated).
 Likewise, changes in the hourly load ratio share will change the participant’s obligation for each service.
 Estimation routines for hourly load ratio share can be based on most recent history which should provide a good proxy estimate.

+Real-Time Ancillary Service Imbalance Revenue Neutraility Allocation

+Description

+The total cost for Ancillary Service Imbalance payments and charges associated with ORDC and reliability deployments is allocated to the QSEs representing Load based on Load Ratio Share (LRS).
+The Real-Time Ancillary Service imbalance revenue neutrality allocations to each QSE for a given 15-minute Settlement Interval is calculated as follows (PRR 6.7.6):

+Calculations

+Calculate the Real-Time Ancillary Service Imbalance Amount by QSE and 15-minute Settlement Interval for the Operating Day